 A clean boosts is a pedal that will boost the volume of your guitar signal, with little to no tone coloration, or adding much if any distortion from the pedal.
 The only distortion that you should get would be from the amp overdriving itself because the pedal is pushing it so hard.
 So, if you’re a country guitar player, or like to play blues, a clean boost is essential to getting a great, sustaining lead tone, while maintaining a clean sounding signal, or just to push your amp a little bit farther for a more full sounding clean/mid gain rhythm tone.

 It is also important to understand that the pedal itself is not the most important thing that dictates how clean sounding your clean boost will be; it is the pickups in your guitar, and the amp that you use.
 If your amp has high clean headroom, meaning that the amp won’t normally distort on its own until it is turned up really loud, like a Fender Twin Reverb, then your clean boost will stay clean longer, as opposed to if you were using an amp with lower clean headroom, like a JCM 800.
-If you were using a low clean headroom amp, like a JCM 800, then you will still notice some added distortion when stepping on your clean boost, however, that distortion will be mostly from the amp, and will still be considerably less added distortion then if you used an overdrive pedal, which would also add distortion from the pedal itself.
-Also, if we use lower output pickups, then your clean boost will stay clean longer.
-Higher output pickups push the amp to distort more, so mixing higher output pickups with your clean boost will cause your clean boost to not be a pristine clean sound.
+If you use a low headroom amp, you will still notice some added distortion when stepping on your clean boost.
+That distortion will be mostly from the amp, and will still be considerably less added distortion than an overdrive pedal.
+Also, if you use lower output pickups, your clean boost will stay clean longer.
+Higher output pickups push the amp to distort more, so mixing higher output pickups with your boost will cause your clean boost to not be a pristine clean sound.

 What Else can a Clean Boost Do?